Home > Blogs > Endocrinology > Dangerous Blood Sugar Levels : Understanding Symptoms & Management

 Blood Sugar & Its Importance in Body

-Blood sugar, also known as glucose, is a simple sugar that serves as the primary source of energy for our bodies.
-It is derived from the food we eat, particularly carbohydrates, which are broken down into glucose during digestion.
+Blood sugar, also known as glucose, is a simple sugar that serves as our bodies’ primary source of energy.
+It is derived from food, particularly carbohydrates, broken down into glucose during digestion.

-Once in the bloodstream, glucose is transported to cells throughout the body, where it is used as fuel for various cellular processes.
+Once in the bloodstream, glucose is transported to cells throughout the body, which is used as fuel for various cellular processes.

 The importance of blood sugar in the body cannot be overstated.
-Glucose is critical for providing energy to the brain, muscles, and other organs, ensuring they function effectively.
+Glucose is critical for providing energy to the brain, muscles, and other organs and ensuring their effective function.

-Moreover, it plays a vital role in maintaining the body’s overall homeostasis – the delicate balance that keeps our internal environment stable and supports optimal health.
+Moreover, it is vital in maintaining the body’s overall homeostasis – the delicate balance that keeps our internal environment stable and supports optimal health.

 FAQ’s